-Major League Baseball and New Era this morning unveiled their 2022 4th of July cap collection, to be worn on-field by all thirty big league clubs over the Independence Day weekend (July 1-4) coming up just two weeks from now.
+Major League Baseball and New Era this morning unveiled their 2022 4th of July cap collection, to be worn on-field by all thirty big league clubs on the Fourth of July coming up just two weeks from now.

 (Before we begin, since I keep getting asked about this, the Cubs are *not* wearing a “U” cap as shown in the featured photo, I just needed a “U” to spell out “USA” up there so I turned it 90 degrees — you’ll see their actual cap later in this post)

 This year’s design seemingly brings us back to the era of the wide paint brush cap of the mid 1990s with a star-spangled pattern splashed across the back of two white front panels, the team’s usual cap logo recoloured in red, white, and navy blue on the crown.
 The back half of the cap is either navy blue or red (team’s choice) with matching visors and buttons.

 And now the entire league, you can see there’s a slight advantage to the navy blues with 16 opting to go that route, and 14 choosing red: